taichi-dev/taichi/README.md

 ## Short-term goals (by the end of Dec 2019)
 - Fully implement the LLVM backend to replace the legacy source-to-source C++/CUDA backends
-  - Dense computation done
+  - Dense computation (done)
-  - Sparse data structures to be implemented
+  - Sparse data structures (mostly done)
-- Tune the performance of the LLVM backend to match that of the legacy source-to-source backends
+- Tune the performance of the LLVM backend to match that of the legacy source-to-source backends (WIP)
 - Language documentation
 ## Updates
 - (Dec  26, 2019) v0.3.13 released.